On the Minimalism of Stuff (AKA The Minimalism Series Part 1)

 Check Your Beliefs

 I have mostly healthy beliefs around stuff.
 How, I have no idea, but if something’s working for me I’m not going to question it too much.
-My beliefs are that I don’t need much to live a happy life, I can get anything I need pretty easily, and I’m willing to wait to find the perfect item rather than rush into buying something I feel meh about.
-This is the joy part.
-I don’t buy things I’m not excited about.
-So I don’t attempt to fill voids in my life with stuff.
+I don’t need much to live a happy life and generally only buy things I really need or am very excited about.
 If you find that you don’t have healthy beliefs around stuff, work on that.
 Again, get help if you aren’t able to identify and change your beliefs on your own.
 Beliefs are habits so you’ll find yourself having to challenge them over and over until you develop new ones.
 Stick with it, though.
 I promise it’s worth it.

 Set Limits

 Being a minimalist doesn’t mean you can’t own anything that doesn’t meet your basic needs.
-There are a couple subcategories of stuff I struggle with.
+There are a couple subcategories of stuff I have struggled with.
 One is books.
 Not necessary for physical survival, but I love them so much.
 I love to read and I love to touch their pages as I read them.
 I love to admire them on my bookshelves.
 They bring me a lot of joy.
 But they also take up a lot of space.
 And are freaking heavy to move.
-So I now make an effort to give books away once I’ve read them and I try not to buy any new ones.
-The only exceptions to both of those rules are if I’m sure I’ll reference it more than one read through.
+So I now make an effort to give books away once I’ve read them and try not to buy new ones.
+The only exceptions to both of those rules are if I’m sure I’ll read it more than once or use it as a reference.
 So I’ve become an even more hard core public library user now instead of book buyer.
 I also admire the books in our last few remaining physical bookstores and libraries, even if it means sitting with the urge to take them all home with me and then going home alone.

 Acceptance